Spencer Torkelson Player Props: Tigers vs. Rangers

-Spencer Torkelson, with a slugging percentage of .262 in his past 10 games -- including one home run -- will be in action for the Detroit Tigers against the Texas Rangers, with Andrew Heaney on the hill, June 26 at 8:05 PM ET.
+Spencer Torkelson, with a slugging percentage of .195 in his past 10 games -- including one home run -- will be in action for the Detroit Tigers against the Texas Rangers, with Martin Perez on the hill, June 27 at 8:05 PM ET.

-In his previous game he had a hitless showing (0-for-5) against the Twins.
+He had a hitless performance in his previous game (0-for-4) against the Rangers.

 Spencer Torkelson Game Info & Props vs. the Rangers